open-tenancy/opentenancy_docassemble/docassemble/openTenancy/data/templates/README.md

-# Template directory
+# template directory

-If you want to use templates for document assembly, put them in this directory.
+to store the advice document templates.